joomcode/parse-statements/README.md

 parse(context, 'some source code (as string)');
 ```

-The `options` object defines comments, statements, and a global error callback handler
+The `options` object defines comments, statements, `RegExp` flags and a global error callback handler
 (all of these fields are optional):

 ```ts